EzioisAwesome56/OpenRCT2/readme.md

 # OpenRCT2: Android improvements
 This build of openrct2 is not made for general usage on all platforms, instead only focusing on trying to make the game more usuable on smart phones.<br><br>

-Quality is not to be expected
+Quality is not to be expected<br>
+## Current Additions
+[x] Mute button now opens chat
+[x] Moved build and path buttons to the left side of the screen